citp/privacy-policy-historical/c/ca/car/carsite.co.uk.md

 Further information about cookies can be found on the following websites:

-#### 8\.
+## 8\.
 Changes to Privacy Policy

 We reserve the right to add to or change the terms of this Privacy Policy in our sole discretion, without prior notice to you.
 If we change this Privacy Policy, we will post the new Privacy Policy on the Web Site, and it will become effective from the time of posting to the Web Site.
 Please visit this Privacy Policy on a regular basis to make sure you have read the latest version and you understand what we do with your information.
 Wherever possible, we will give you notice of any changes prior to their implementation.

-#### 9\.
-Ad Serving
+## 9\.
+Ad Serving - Personalised, Non-Personalised and Opting In/Out

+9.1 Personlised Ads

-We use third-party advertising companies to serve ads when you visit our Web site.
-These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, please see: <http://www.networkadvertising.org/managing/opt_out.asp>
+We use third-party advertising companies to serve ads when users visit our Web Site.
+These companies may use aggregated information (not including name, address, email address or telephone number) about the user's visits to this and other Web Sites in order to provide advertisements about goods and services that are of interest to the user.
+But we will only show this type of personalised advert if the user has given explicit permission to do so.
+See section 7.4.4 of this document for more information about how this works.

+9.2 Non personalised Ads

+Should the user not choose to opt in to have personalised adverts displayed to them, we may still display ads on the pages that the user is viewing, but the advertisements displayed will not be personalised.
+The adverts in this case will either be totally random or contextually relevant to the content that the user is browsing.

+9.3 Opting In and Opting Out

+As previously stated we will not show personalised ads without an explicit opt in from the user.
+However, should the user change their mind, (e.g. initially they opted in, but now they would like to opt out) they can email us at support@carsite.co.uk and let us know.

+## 10\.
+Feedback, Questions and Complaints

-**Feedback:** If you have any queries or problems with regard to this Privacy Policy or the uses to which we put your information, please e-mail us at support@carsite.co.uk.
+If you have any queries, problems, or complaints regarding our Privacy Policy or your personal data usage, then please e-mail us at support@carsite.co.uk.

+Or contact us by post at: BuyYour Ltd, Vesey House, Wylde Green Rd, Sutton Coldfield, B76 1QT.

+If you're not satisfied with our response or believe our processing of your personal data is not in accordance with the law you can complain to the UK data protection regulator, the Information Commissioner’s Office.
+Further details can be found at www.ico.org.uk.